If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Her shrine was at the back of the Abbey, and in 1250, she was canonised because of the miracles that were said to have been performed by her to the people who prayed at her shrine.

-Margaret’s story was inspirational for me, and hopefully, she will never be forgotten even though her relics have been lost and dispersed after the Scottish Reformation.
+Margaret’s story was inspirational for me, and hopefully, she will never be forgotten, even though her relics were lost and dispersed after the Scottish Reformation.

 Charles the First was the last monarch born in Dunfermline Palace in 1600, and Robert the Bruce, King of the Scots, was buried in this Abbey.

 The original tomb photographed below was destroyed during the Scottish Reformation.
-During the clearance before the building of the Abbey, you see today, parts of the marble tomb were discovered, so people have been able to recreate it today.
+During the clearance before the building of the Abbey, you see today that parts of the marble tomb were discovered, so people have been able to recreate it today.

 His bones were recovered, verified and now lie under the pulpit.